roc-lang/roc/roc-for-elm-programmers.md

 The name `interface` is intended to draw attention to the fact that the interface these expose is very important.

-Roc does not have an `exposing (..)` equivalent, and since neither global tags nor private tags have a notion of "importing variants" (global tags are always available in all modules, and private tags are never available in other modules), there's also no `exposing (Foo(..))` equivalent.

 All imports and exports in Roc are enumerated explicitly; there is no `..` syntax.

+> Since neither global tags nor private tags have a notion of "importing variants"
+> (global tags are always available in all modules, and private tags are
+> never available in other modules), there's also no `exposing (Foo(..))` equivalent.

 Like Elm, Roc does not allow shadowing.